BolajiAyodeji/Blogposts/ckev70ha100hfp6s1492masan.md

 ## Finally, what would be your message to women trying to get into technology?

 **Peace:** "Humans are allergic to change.
 They love to say, 'We’ve always done it this way.'
 I try to fight that.
 That’s why I have a clock on my wall that runs counterclockwise." -  Grace Hopper, Pioneering Computer Scientist

+Yes, be part of that change.
+Whoever told you it was a man’s world, lied :).
+Start today!

 ---